Yoelcanarion/HackUDC-2025/SECURITY.md

 If you discover a vulnerability or security issue in this project, please follow these steps:

 1. **Private Disclosure:**
-   Send an email to [pedro.rocha@udc.es] (replace with your official contact email) with the following information:
+   Send an email to [pedro.rocha@udc.es] with the following information:
    - A detailed description of the vulnerability.
    - Steps to reproduce the issue.
    - The potential impact and possible exploitation scenarios.